Guiding Hands-off AI using Hands-on TDD

 prompt: 'Starting from Python code in $code, output code which has been changed to pass tests in $tests.
 Please note that the code currently fails the tests with message $test_results.
 Your output will be used to replace the whole of the input code, so please output ONLY code.'

-I've already set llm up with a plugin and key so it can talk to an AI – in this case, Anthropic's Claude because it was released on Monday and all the nerds are gushing.
+up with a plugin and key so it can talk to an AI – in this case, Anthropic's Claude because it was released on Monday and all the nerds are gushing.
 Also, I spent a fiver on tokens there.

-llm gives the AI a system prompt to tell it how to behave in general, and a prompt to pass that data and set a task.
+gives the AI a system prompt to tell it how to behave in general, and a prompt to pass that data and set a task.
 I've done it this way to separate chracter from task.
 It also might let me, later, build out so that my script can carry on the conversation with the AI, keeping necessary context.

-When the AI hands back what it's generated, llm hands it to the shell and the shell overwrites the source file with whatever llm spits out.
+hands it to the shell and the shell overwrites the source file with whatever llm

 So that's the line.
 The line lives in a short shell script, which runs the tests again on the new code.
 If the tests run without failure, the script stops, with a message that the code is ready for inspection.
 If not, it iterates a few times, and will report the test results if the code still doesn't pass satisfy the tests after a few passes goes.